anettabako91/ManualTestingProject-Jira/README.md

  - testing using new accounts and older account is necessary

  - there are a total number of 35 test conditions which shows us all the details about testing the OpenCart application - Orders section
+ - you can find details about the project and test conditions on pages 1-4 (https://github.com/anettabako91/ProiectTestareManuala/blob/main/Zephyr%20Test%20Steps%20(Jira).pdf)

  - Verify that an error message appears when the first name and last name field are completed with numbers and special characters
  - Verify that a pre-existing order can be modified by clicking on the View button under Action
  - Verify that the button under the Action has the EDIT meaning when holding the mouse on it